cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### Recommended Overall Improvements

-- You can use the `announce` endpoint instead of `webhook` to match what cross-seed already knows about your available media.
+- You can use the [`/api/announce`](../reference/api#post-apiannounce-experimental) endpoint from someting like autobrr, instead of [`/api/webhook`](../reference/api#post-apiwebhook) to match what cross-seed already knows about your available media instead of searching your indexers.
 - If using [**autobrr**](https://autobrr.com/), consider setting up filters with [**omegabrr**](https://github.com/autobrr/omegabrr) to minimize calls to cross-seed
 - Adjust `excludeRecentSearch` `excludeOlder` and `searchCadence` to reduce searching
 - If your cross-seed runs 24/7, consider reducing or eliminating searching.
 RSS is capable of catching all releases if 24/7.